coodoo-io/flutter_acd_scanner/README.md

   }
 ```

-There is also an example app which you can directly build to you handscanner and test.
+There is also an example app which you can directly build to your device and test.

-If you have any problems with the lib just feel free to open an issue.
+If you have any problems with the library, feel free to open an issue.

-Happy Coding with Coodoo
+Happy coding with coodoo